 ... generates ≈3.72E+37 Joules (232 x spin) from fission, which is stored in its neutrons.

-Escape altitude is the point at which centrifugal force at a particular altitude (H) is equal to the gravitational pull (g) at the same altitude.
+Escape altitude is the altitude (H) at which centrifugal acceleration is equal to gravitational acceleration.

 H = 35,843.42548km